-Hawk Falls at Hickory Run State Park is an easy to get to waterfall off of Route 534 in Carbon County, Pennsylvania.
+Hawk Falls at Hickory Run State Park is a relatively easy half-mile waterfall hike off of Route 534 in Carbon County.

 Hiking to Hawk Falls

-As you near the top of the falls you’ll see an offshoot trail to your right.
+As you near the top of Hawk Falls you’ll see an offshoot trail to your right.

 That offshoot trail takes you a dozen yards or so to the vantage point pictured below.